freeCodeCamp/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

  14. **cp** - copy files and directories
 - Use 'cp' to copy a file or a direcotry with files inside it to another location using command 'cp CURRENT_FILE-LOCATION DESTINATION_FOLDER'.
 Add '-r' flag to copy a directory that is not empty.

+15. **ping** -use to verify that a particular IP address exists and can accept requests.
+-Ping is used diagnostically to ensure that a host computer the user is trying to reach is actually operating.
+Ping works by sending an Internet Control Message Protocol (ICMP) Echo Request to a specified interface on the network and waiting for a reply.
+Ping can be used for troubleshooting to test connectivity and determine response time.
 ### Useful Resources for Practice:
 - [JSLinux](https://bellard.org/jslinux/vm.html?url=https://bellard.org/jslinux/buildroot-x86.cfg): Run the terminal inside your browser.
 Great for practice.
 - [LearnShell](https://www.learnshell.org/): Interactive Linux shell (terminal) tutorials.